Portions: 6 servings Calories: 480kcal |

 Ingredients

-- Ice water to cool the beans
+- Ice water, to cool the beans

-- 8 ounces of bacon, [227 g]
+- 8 ounces bacon, [227 g]

 - 1 large white onion, sliced thinly